-To select the storage device you want to view, click the down arrow (▼) next to the file path.
+To select the storage device you want to view, click the down arrow ($\mathbf{\nabla}$) next to the file path.
 If you have storage devices connected to your MPC hardware, they will appear in this column, as well.
+To enter a folder, double-click it or press Enter.